-For developers who are not interested in defect detection, type-driven tools such as autocomplete can still be useful, and type-directed development can still be useful.
-For such developers, Luau provides a nonstict mode, which we hope will eventually be useful for all developers.
+For developers who are not interested in defect detection, type-driven tools and techniques such as autocomplete, API documentation and support for refactoring can still be useful.
+For such developers, Luau provides a nonstrict mode, which we hope will eventually be useful for all developers.
 This does not aim for soundness, but instead has the goal of "no false positives", in the sense that any flagged code is guaranteed to produce a runtime error when executed.

-On the face of it, this is undecidable, since a program such as (if f()) then error end) will produce a runtime error when f() is true, but we can aim for a weaker property, thiat all flagged code is either dead code or will produce an error.
-Either of these is a defect, so deserves flagging, even if the tool does not know which.
-For example, using this definition (if f()) then error end) is not a false positive, but (if f()) then error end) might be.
+On the face of it, this is undecidable, since a program such as (if f()) then error end) will produce a runtime error when f() is true, but we can aim for a weaker property, that all flagged code is either dead code or will produce an error.
+Either of these is a defect, so deserves flagging, even if the tool does not know which reason applies.

-We can formalize this by defining an evaluation context $\mathcal{E}[\bullet]$, defining a redex of M to be a subterm N such that $M = \mathcal{E}[N]$, and defining $M \uparrow$ when there is no value V such that $M \to^ V$.
+We can formalize this by defining an evaluation context $\mathcal{E}[\bullet]$, and saying M is incorrectly flagged if it is of the form $\mathcal{E}[V]$.
 We can then define: